vinceau/project-clippi/docs/connect_to_relay/README.md

 You should now see "Relay Port" section next to your Wii connection.
 Remember this number since it will be important for later.

+> **Note**: If you use Mac or Linux, the relay port number *must* be strictly greater than 1024 or you will need root.
+To the best of my knowledge the latest public version of the Slippi Desktop app for Mac and Linux still use ports which are <= 1024.
+If the relay port is greater than 1024, try running the app as root, or manually build the latest version of [the Slippi Desktop app](https://github.com/project-slippi/slippi-desktop-app/) for your own platform.

 ![Console after](images/1-4-console-after.png)

 ## 2. Setup Project Clippi